kxcinc/kune-sample/README.md

 > **Warning**
 >
-> Vendoring Dune is not recommended, and there are consequences, including non-vendorable libraries.
+> Vendoring Dune is not recommended, and there are consequences, such as resulting in non-vendorable libraries.
 >
 > Make sure to think through before going down this route.